jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 A payer referred to in section 25E(1)﻿(h) must deliver the investment income information set out in schedule 6, table 1, rows 1 to 11, 14, 16, 21, and 22 for a tax year—
   (a) in electronic form and by means of an electronic communication as prescribed by the Commissioner; and (b) by 15 May after the end of the tax year.

+### 25LB Information on foreign superannuation withdrawals
+A payer referred to in section 25E(1)﻿(hb) must deliver the investment income information for a foreign superannuation withdrawal as set out in schedule 6, table 1, rows 1, 2, 5, 8, 9, and 22, as applicable, to the Commissioner—
+  (a) in electronic form and by means of an electronic communication as prescribed by the Commissioner; and (b) by the 20th of the month following the month in which the amount of investment income is derived by the payee.

 ### 25M Information from emigrating companies
 Delivery of investment income information